PacktPublishing/Containers-for-Developers-Handbook/Chapter12/Readme.md

-In these labs we learned to prepare a fully working monitoring and Logging environment, then create an application dashboard, with information from different sources, and finally, add new metrics using application's components exporters.
+In these labs we have learnt to prepare a fully working monitoring and Logging environment, then create an application dashboard, with information from different sources, and finally, add new metrics using application's components exporters.
 You are now ready to even create your own application exporter (https://prometheus.io/docs/instrumenting/writing_exporters/).

 ## Remove the Minikube environment